ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

   .. code-block:: raw

      -a --all              Compile all.
-        --uvvm             Compile the VUnit library.
+        --uvvm             Compile the UVVM libraries.

 Selectable Options for the PowerShell Scripts: